-Powering off can be done through the CMM interfaces or manually by pressing the black chassis power supply switch (labelled 3) in for at least 5 seconds.
-This switch is a rocker switch on a spring and will spring back to its "Off" position when released.
-The CMM will remain powered on and in standby mode with its power LED illuminated, however the heat generated by the CMM doesn't require fan cooling.
+Powering off can be done through the CMM Web-Interface (see Chapter 8, The CMM Web-Interface) or manually by pressing in the black chassis power supply switch (labelled 3 in the diagram above) for at least 5 seconds.

+This black chassis power switch is a rocker switch on a spring and will spring back to its "Off" position when released.

+The CMM will always remain powered on and in standby mode with its power LED illuminated if chassis power is available, however, the amount of heat generated by the CMM doesn't require fan cooling.

+Warning: Wait 5 seconds between power off and power on

+Always wait at least 5 seconds after turning off the system before turning it back on.
+Turning power on and off in rapid succession can damage electrical circuitry.

+Powering On Following Power Loss is Automatic

+After a power-loss scenario it is not necessary to power on the chassis manually as this will be done automatically.

 Chapter 7.
+Initializing CorePlus

-CorePlus Console Setup
+Setup Methods